Table of Contents

 You will still make some mistakes, but you retain the knowledge you need to repair them.
 As a Blue Belt, you may notice some techniques you don’t understand or crucial details you need to clean up.
 It is important that you start to take more of a leadership role within the academy you train in and help lower-ranked students develop.

 BJJ practitioners all want to do the same thing at the end of the day, get better at jiu-jitsu.
-To create a strong, healthy, and skilled academy it is extremely important that those inside of the gym take care of lower belts and show them the ropes so that one day they can advance to getting a new belt.
+To create a strong, healthy, and skilled academy those inside of the gym must take care of lower belts and show them the ropes so that one day they can advance to getting a new belt.

 How Long Does It Take To Get A Blue Belt In BJJ?